LuicdLabs/comctl32v6hook/README.md

 .\scripts\install.ps1 -DistRoot C:\path\to\dist
 ```

-`install.reg` is kept as a static fallback template for manual deployment.
-The
-PowerShell installer is the preferred path because it resolves `%WINDIR%` at
+The PowerShell installer is the preferred path because it resolves `%WINDIR%` at
 runtime and avoids repository-specific absolute paths.

 ## Quick Smoke Test